Red Bird of Paradise Care Guide

 When cultivated in home gardens and landscaping, heights will usually range from four to ten feet with its leaves spreading from four to six feet.
 A rapid grower, its mature size will depend a great deal on the amount of water it receives and how severe the region’s winters are.

-Soil for the Red Bird of Paradise
+Recommended Soil for the Red Bird of Paradise

 The Caesalpinia pulcherrima will tolerate any soil type as long as its well-draining soil.
 So it won’t do well with heavy clay soils.

-Light for the Red Bird of Paradise
+Best Lighting for the Red Bird of Paradise

 If grown indoors as a houseplant, place it near a window with very bright, but indirect light.
+It’s best to use full-spectrum LED lights.
+These lights should have a color temperature between 3,000 K and 6,000 K.

 Once the shrub is established, this plant will require at least monthly watering.
 To enjoy abundant flowering, water the plant weekly during the spring and summer months.

-Temperature for the Red Bird of Paradise
+Temperature Requirements for the Red Bird of Paradise

 The Red Bird of Paradise enjoys higher temperatures similar to a desert.
 It likes outdoor temperatures that remain above 55°F and in the 70s during the day.
 It will suffer damage if the temperatures dip to 32°F or lower.

-In extremely cold weather, the plant will die back when temperatures fall to below freezing, and then will regenerate when spring arrives.
+In extremely cold weather, the plant will die back when temperatures fall to below freezing and then will regenerate when spring arrives.

 To encourage this, cut the plant down to a few inches from the ground in late winter.
 If you mulch the plant’s base, it should be adequately protected until the spring comes.

-Fertilizer for the Red Bird of Paradise
+How to Fertilize the Red Bird of Paradise

 While fertilizer is not indispensable, it will provide a nutritional boost to your plant.
 Use a standard liquid fertilizer every two weeks during the growing season in spring and summer.

-Pruning the Red Bird of Paradise
+How to Prune the Red Bird of Paradise

 When this plant is cultivated as a garden or yard shrub, you will need to prune to remove limbs that have been damaged by frost.
 You should also prune dead or damaged leaves, and crossing branches.